dell/omnia/docs/source/EnablingOptionalFeatures/rhsm.rst

-Before running ``omnia.yml``, it is mandatory that red hat subscription be set up on compute nodes running Red Hat.
+Before running ``omnia.yml``, it is mandatory that red hat subscription be set up on compute nodes running RHEL.

 * To set up Red hat subscription, fill in the ``rhsm_vars.yml`` file.
 Once it's filled in, run the template using AWX or Ansible.